On the finiteness of the classifying space of diffeomorphisms of reducible three manifolds: Introduction

-Throughout this paper, for brevity, we write $\Diff(M,\text{rel }\partial)$ to denote the smooth diffeomorphisms whose supports are away from the boundary $\partial M$ and in general when we use $\text{rel }X$ in the diffeomorphism group, for some $X\subset M$, we mean those diffeomorphisms whose supports are away from $X$. \begin{thm} Let $M$ be a reducible $3$-manifold with non-empty boundary.
-Then the classifying space $\BDiff(M, \text{rel }\partial)$ has finitely many nonzero homology groups which are each finitely generated. \end{thm} In the irreducible case, the homotopy type of the group $\Diff(M)$ is very well studied.
-When $M$ admits one of Thurston's geometries, there has been an encompassing program known as the generalized Smale's conjecture that relates the homotopy type of $\Diff(M)$ with the isometry group of the corresponding geometry (for more details and history, see the discussions in Problem 3.47 in \cite{kirby1995problems} and Sections 1.2 and 1.3 in \cite{MR2976322}).
-For $S^3$, it was proved by Hatcher (\cite{hatcher1983proof}), and for Haken $3$-manifolds, it is a consequence of Hatcher's work and also understanding the space of incompressible surfaces (\cite{MR224099, MR0420620, MR0448370}) inside such manifolds.
-Recently Bamler and Kleiner (\cite{bamler2019ricci, bamler2019diffeomorphisms}) used Ricci flow techniques to settle the generalized Smale's conjecture for all $3$-manifolds admitting the spherical geometry and in the Nil geometry.
-Hence, this recent body of work using Ricci flow techniques addresses all cases of the generalized Smale's conjecture which are essential ingredients in our proof where we have to consider prime $3$-manifolds with a ball removed (see \Cref{R}).
+We say a path-connected space $K$ is {\it strongly homologically finite} if for all $\bZ[\pi_1(K)]$-modules $A$ that are finitely generated as an abelian group, $H_*(K; A)$ is finitely generated in each degree and is non-zero in finitely many degrees. \begin{thm} Let $M$ be an orientable $3$-manifold that is a connected sum of compact irreducible $3$-manifolds that are not diffeomorphic to the $3$-ball and each have a nontrivial boundary.
+Then the classifying space $\BDiff(M, \text{rel }\partial)$ is strongly homologically finite. \end{thm} In the irreducible case, the homotopy type of the group $\Diff(M)$ is very well studied.
+When $M$ admits one of Thurston's geometries, there has been an encompassing program known as the generalized Smale's conjecture that relates the homotopy type of $\Diff(M)$ to the isometry group of the corresponding geometry (for more details and history, see the discussions in Problem 3.47 in \cite{kirby1995problems} and Sections 1.2 and 1.3 in \cite{MR2976322}).
+For $\bS^3$, it was proved by Hatcher (\cite{hatcher1983proof}), and for Haken $3$-manifolds, it is a consequence of Hatcher's work and also understanding the space of incompressible surfaces (\cite{MR224099, MR0420620, MR0448370}) inside such manifolds.
+Recently Bamler and Kleiner (\cite{bamler2019ricci, bamler2019diffeomorphisms}) used Ricci flow techniques to settle the generalized Smale's conjecture for all $3$-manifolds admitting the spherical geometry or in the Nil geometry.
+Hence, this recent body of work using Ricci flow techniques addresses all cases of the generalized Smale's conjecture.